 This little box has changed my life, has given me some hope, has renewed my belief in people.
 This little box can change the world.
 I know that sounds like a bunch of bull.
 “His head is in the clouds again,” some will say.
 “He is listening to that 60’s Psychedelic Rock again,” others might say.
 By the time you read this, you may agree with me.
 You will have sawdust in your garage, and mud on your boots, and cardboard boxes with hundreds of orange bags in the back of your van.
-I hope so.
+I hope so for the sake of our beautiful rivers.

-Last year I was introduced to the onion Bag Box.
-A Simple box made from scrap wood with a little stain.
+In 2021 I was introduced to the onion Bag Box.
+A simple box made from scrap wood or inexpensive wood with a little stain added.
 In that box we stuff a few mesh “onion” bags.
-It seems to me we should call them potatoes bags because they would hold two years worth of onions for my house.
+It seems to me we should call them potato bags, because they would hold two years worth of onions for my house.
 When someone passes the box on the way to the water with their boat, they grab a bag and use it for their litter.
 When they reach their destination, the empty it in the proper garbage and recycle cans or take it home for disposal.
 They can return the bag to another box or better yet keep it in their boat for further adventures on the water.
+The bags last for several trips, and some even several years.

 Why the onion bag, you may ask?
 It is sturdy and when, not if, your boat tips and you go for a swim, you litter swims all together.
-When you get a chance you grab the bag out of the water a move on.
+When you get a chance you grab the bag out of the water and paddle on.
 There are those of you that might say that they don’t tip their boat.
 If you collect enough litter in that bag, you just might.
 Just kidding!
 These bags are durable and can last you for at least a year in your boat, maybe longer.
+If you look around you will find deals on the bags to save a few bucks.

 Stephen J. Fleming, one of the founders of Paddle for Heroes started this project.
 He got the idea from paddling on the Buffalo National River in 2019.
 The National Park Service does not allow plastic trash bags on the river, so “The outfitter we used to spot our vehicles gave each member in our group an onion litter bag.
 He then proceeded to explain, when you are on a river with small rapids, there is a higher chance of paddlers flipping their watercraft.
 Unlike plastic bags, which tend to rip open and become litter; onion bags when secured properly to your craft will not rip open and spill trash into the water.” stated Stephen.
 He also noticed that a group close to his home was using these bags on the Sturgeon River.
 He contacted Lori Totman the Knox County Park District Director, and the rest is history.